MicrosoftDocs/dynamics-365-fraud-protection/content/score-analyst.md

 ## KPIs
 The following KPIs are included:

-- **Transaction Volume** – The transaction volume at or above the score during the selected date range, by count or amount.
+- **Transaction volume** – The transaction volume at or above the score during the selected date range, by count or amount.
-- **Rule Approval Rate** – The percentage of transactions at or above the score by count or amount that was approved by the decision rules.
+- **Rule approval rate** – The percentage of transactions at or above the score by count or amount that was approved by the decision rules.
-- **Manual Review Rate** – The percentage of transactions at or above the score by count or amount that was sent for review by the decision rules.
+- **Manual review rate** – The percentage of transactions at or above the score by count or amount that was sent for review by the decision rules.
-- **Rule Rejected Rate** – The percentage of transactions at or above the score by count or amount that was rejected by the decision rules.
+- **Rule rejected rate** – The percentage of transactions at or above the score by count or amount that was rejected by the decision rules.
-- **Fraud Volume** – The confirmed fraudulent transactions by count or amount.
+- **Fraud volume** – The confirmed fraudulent transactions by count or amount.
-- **Fraud Rate** – The percentage of confirmed fraud volume out of the total confirmed fraud and non-fraud transactions.
+- **Fraud rate** – The percentage of confirmed fraud volume out of the total confirmed fraud and non-fraud transactions.
-- **Bank Acceptance Rate (when applies)** – The percentage of bank-approved transactions out of the total transactions that were sent to the bank at or above the score.
+- **Bank acceptance rate (when applies)** – The percentage of bank-approved transactions out of the total transactions that were sent to the bank at or above the score.

 ## Distribution and performance report
 Fraud control professionals can use the **Distribution and performance** report to analyze the relationship between Fraud Protection scores and other segments of the data, such as decisions, rule clauses, and transaction status.